Solaris Shade and Harvest Module

 - Ensure at least one closed-loop harvest zone is in scope.

-- Glare zones in scope must have shade actuators so training can close them.
+- Glare zones in scope should have shade actuators so training can close them.

-- Wait for settle period; training requires a fresh ALS reading after lights reach full output.
+- Wait for the settle countdown; training needs a fresh ALS reading after each dim step.

 - Use Train again to force-restart a stuck session.